6 Creating automatic analysis pipelines

 )

-Try running targets again with either targets::tar_make() or the Palette (Ctrl-Shift-P, then type “targets run”).
+Since we finished writing some code, let’s style the file using the Palette (Ctrl-Shift-P, then type “style file”).
+Now, let’s try running targets again using the Palette (Ctrl-Shift-P, then type “targets run”).
 It should run through!
 We also see that a new folder has been created called _targets/.
 Inside this folder it will keep all of the output from running the code.
 It comes with i’s own .gitignore file so that you don’t track all the files inside, since they aren’t necessary.
 Only the _targets/meta/meta is needed to include in Git.

 We can visualize our individual pipeline targets that we track through tar_target() now too, which can be useful as you add more and more targets.
 We will (likely) need to install an extra package (done automatically):